 For long term construction or renovation projects, the costs are capitalized as construction work in process in the governmental activities of the CRA and are transferred to the City upon completion.
+Capital assets that are constructed or purchased and transferred to the City upon completion are reported as a community redevelopment expense in the statement of activities at the date of transfer.

-Long-Term Debt: The CRA reported no long-term obligations as of September 30, 2023 or 2022.
+Long-Term Debt: The CRA reported no long-term obligations as of September 30, 2024 or 2023.